-App for Windows App for Windows
+App for Windows

-App for Linux App for Linux
+App for Linux

-Installation Guide Installation Guide
+Installation Guide

 The project implementation plan is represented by a hierarchical structure, the nodes of which are independent tasks.
 Each of the tasks can be decomposed into its own subtasks.
 The nodes of different branches of the structural plan can be interconnected by dependencies, which determine the possibility of starting the execution of one task only after the completion of another.
 When assigning a dependency, automatic control of planning errors is carried out, characterized by the uncertainty of the start time of the execution of the dependent task, taking into account its location in the hierarchical structure of the plan and the overall picture of relationships.